Fab2bprog/Radinus/README.md

 Radinus is free software that was developed with the Windev development tool from PCSoft.
 The use of this source code, its modification and its compilation requires at least possession of a Windev PCSoft license in version 28 or higher.

+Radinus 1.7.3
+-Bug correction Importing bank statements and importing Excel data.

+Radinus 1.7.2
+-Optimization of the transfer of amounts between two accounts: visualization of the account balance.
+-Added additional columns in statistics (third parties and comments)

+Radinus 1.7.1
+-Fixed a critical bug preventing check allocation and potentially overwriting a transaction

 Radinus 1.7
 - Third-party management and statistics.
 - Manage money transfers between two bank accounts in a single step.